-- Seems familiar? - Recall autoencoders used for pretraining in last lecture
+- Seems familiar? - Recall autoencoders

 Word2vec Skip-gram task

 - Given a specific word in the middle of a sentence (the input word), look at the words nearby and pick one at random. - The network is going to tell us the probability for every word in our vocabulary of being the "nearby word" that we chose. - "Nearby" words: A typical window size might be 2, meaning 2 words behind and 2 words ahead (4 in total). - Example: If input word "Soviet", the output probabilities are going to be much higher for words like "Union" and "Russia" than for unrelated words like "watermelon" and "kangaroo".